tmiddlehurst/node-skeleton/README1.md

  - should run from a singular page.
  - have routing with ui-router displaying multiple html states for different 'pages'.

-TakeOne uses Node.js with express to serve the app.
-The front end is rendered with angular.js.
-The app uses npm and bower to install dependencies.

 ##Installation
 --------------